SimpleMobileTools/General-Discussion/README.md

 5. add a file name, i.e. `strings.xml`
 6. copy the contents of an already existing strings.xml file into the new file (for example the content of https://github.com/SimpleMobileTools/Simple-Camera/blob/master/app/src/main/res/values/strings.xml)
 7. add your string translations*
-8. add a commit message
+8. add a commit message under the file, to the textfield which has a "Create new file" hint.
+Just type in what have you done, for example "adding spanish strings".
 9. press `Propose new file`
 10. thank yourself!